-These are the significant benefits for any organization, especially for those who are concerned with the timely and quality output from their core business processes should definitely consider applying RPA.
+These are the significant benefits of RPA in manufacturing.
+Businesses, especially those who are concerned with the timely and quality output from their core business processes should definitely consider applying RPA.

-The manufacturing industry has seen the industrial automation empowered by ‘Physical Robots’.
-But there is a need for disruptive technology such as Robotic Process Automation in manufacturing that can help manufacturers to focus more on product innovation and core strengths instead of day-to-day repetitive tasks that are critical but mundane in nature.
+The manufacturing industry has seen industrial automation empowered by ‘Physical Robots’.
+But there is a need for disruptive technology such as Robotic Process Automation in manufacturing that can help businesses to focus more on product innovation and core strengths instead of day-to-day repetitive tasks that are critical but mundane in nature.

-Robotic Process Automation (RPA) enables intelligent automation of rule-based operations to enhance process execution speed and accuracy.
+Robotic Process Automation enables the automation of rule-based operations to enhance process execution speed and accuracy.
 Further, RPA solutions are easy to implement and do not require coding skills.
 RPA also seamlessly integrates with existing legacy systems without costly and time-consuming software development.